 Applied Geosciences Master

-We welcome you to our 2-year MSc program Applied Geosciences at KIT.
-Since the foundation of the Karlsruhe Polytechnic in 1825, the Applied Geosciences have continuously contributed to the further development of KIT in research and teaching.
-At Germany's oldest Technical University, we are concerned with the sustainable use of georesources on and underground.
+Since the founding of the University of Karlsruhe in 1825, the field of Applied Geosciences has continously contributed to further developement of KIT in research and teaching.
+At Germany's oldest technical university, the focus is on sustainable use of the environment above and below ground.

 You at KIT!

-Your commitment and our practical orientation will qualify you for jobs in industry, the service sector, public administration, and for an academic career (doctorate).
-The KIT University of Excellence, the excellent research infrastructure in the Helmholtz Association, and our integration into the Faculty of Civil Engineering, Geo- and Environmental Sciences enable you to shape your future.
+Your commitment and our application orientation will qualify you for a job in industry, the service sector, public administration and for an academic career (doctorate).
+As a University of Excellence, KIT offers excellent research infrastructures within the Helmholtz Association.
+And our Faculty of Civil Engineering, Earth and Environmental Sciences enables you to shape your future.

 - Test of English as Foreign Language (TOEFL) with at least 90 points in the internet-based test or

 - IELTS with an overall score of at least 6.5 and no section below 5.5 or

 - University of Cambridge Certificate in Advanced

 English (CAE) or University of Cambridge Certificate of Proficiency in English (CPE)